 Healthy and strong abutment teeth are also necessary because these teeth are what supports and holds the bridge in place.
 Healthy and adequate jaw bone density is also crucial because inadequate bone density or structure can cause the bridge to become loose in the long term.

 A loose bridge is more susceptible to trapping food particles and bacteria.
 The best way to determine if you’re a good candidate for a dental bridge is to come in for a consultation with Dr. Shaun McCue.
-Contact us at McCue Dental Health to schedule an appointment today.
+Contact us at McCue Dental Health to schedule an appointment in Wauwatosa today.

 How Do I Care for My Partial Dentures?

 To care for your partial dentures, you’ll need to regularly clean them as well as your teeth and store your dentures properly.
 When taking your dentures out to clean them, place something such as a towel underneath you in case you drop them.

 There are denture brushes specifically made for cleaning dentures but you can also use a soft-bristle toothbrush.
 Always rinse out your dentures when taking them out and then gently brush them with a non-abrasive toothpaste or denture cleaner and before giving them one final rinse.

 If you have just eaten, you should clean your teeth before placing the dentures back into your mouth.
 It is also recommended that you soak your dentures in a denture cleaning solution overnight to keep them clean and moist.

 Be careful not to damage your dentures by chewing on hard or sticky foods or grinding your teeth.
 A mouthguard should be worn if you suffer from bruxism.
 Store your dentures properly so you don’t lose or damage them.

 Attend regular dental appointments for cleanings and checkups.
 Dr. McCue can examine your dentures to ensure they’re in good shape and haven’t become loose or need to be replaced.